nsdigirolamo/cuda-ray-tracer/README.md

 This is a ray tracer written in C++ accelerated with the CUDA parallel computing platform.
 When I started working on this project, I was following the guide of the [Ray Tracing in One Weekend](https://raytracing.github.io/) textbook by Peter Shirley, Trever D. Black, and Steve Hollasch.
-You can find my the older serial version of this codebase at [this repository.](https://github.com/nsdigirolamo/ray-tracing-playground)
+You can find the older serial version of this codebase at [this repository.](https://github.com/nsdigirolamo/ray-tracing-playground)

 ## Overview